mail2thota/ansible_provision/README.md

     recommand minimum size:
-        minimum size of disk is = 500 GB for each of node/host recommand minimum size of patition(in MB):
+        minimum size of disk is = 500 GB for each of node/host recommand minimum size of partition(in MB):
             boot_size=730
             swap_size=8192
             home_size=5120